Asisat Oshoala: International career

-Oshoala vice-captained the Super Falcons at the 2019 FIFA Women's World Cup in France.
-During the team's second group stage match against South Korea, she scored in the 75th minute lifting Nigeria to a 2–0 win.
-Oshoala was named Player of the Match.
-Her goal was nominated for Goal of the Tournament by FIFA.
-Nigeria finished third in Group A and advanced to the knockout stages where they faced two-time champions Germany and were defeated 3–0 in a controversial match heavily influenced by video assistant referee (VAR).
+Oshoala vice-captained the national team at the 2019 Women's World Cup in France.
+During the team's group stage match against South Korea, Oshoala scored once as Nigeria won 2–0.
+She was named Player of the Match, and her goal was nominated for Goal of the Tournament by FIFA.
+Nigeria advanced to the knockout stages, where they were defeated 3–0 by Germany in a controversial match heavily influenced by video assistant referee (VAR).

+2022 Women's Africa Cup of Nations

 Oshoala was called up to the Nigeria squad for the 2022 Women's Africa Cup of Nations.
 On 16 June 2023, she was included in the 23-player Nigerian squad for the 2023 FIFA Women's World Cup.

-In the Super Falcons second group stage game against host nation Australia, Oshoala came in as substitute for fellow teammate, Uchenna Kanu, in the 63rd minute of regulation time and scored the third goal of the match for her team after ten minutes of play.
-This goal made her the first Super Falcons' player to score at three consecutive FIFA World Cups, having scored in the 2015 and 2019 editions and also the first African (and Nigerian) to score at three different FIFA Women's World Cups.
+In Nigeria's group stage game against Australia at the World Cup, Oshoala scored the third goal of the match, which made her the first Nigeria player to score during three consecutive FIFA World Cups, having previously scored in the 2015 and 2019 tournaments.
+She also became the first African to score during three different FIFA Women's World Cups.
+(Note: Attributed to multiple references:)

 Oshoala was called up to the Nigeria squad for the 2024 Summer Olympics.

-On 20 June 2025, Oshoala was named in the final Nigeria squad for the 2024 Women's Africa Cup of Nations WAFCON, taking place from 5 to 27 July 2025.
-Placed in Group B their matches are against Tunisia, Botswana and Algeria.
+On 20 June 2025, she was named in the Nigeria squad for the 2024 Women's Africa Cup of Nations.

+2026 Women's Africa Cup of Nations

+During the 2026 edition of the Women's Africa Cup of Nations (WAFCON), Oshoala scored her 15th career WAFCON goal in the eighth minute of Nigeria's 1–0 group-stage victory over Zambia.
+In Nigeria's final group match, she scored the opening goal of an eventual 6–2 victory over Egypt.

 Style of play

-Oshoala found success as a forward for Nigeria's youth teams but made most of her early appearances for the senior national team as an attacking midfielder.
-She was nicknamed "Seedorf" after male footballer Clarence Seedorf and has also been referred to as "Superzee" by her teammates.
+Oshoala is known for her explosive pace, strength, and clinical finishing.
+She combines athleticism with technique, making her one of the most feared forwards in women's football.
+(Note: Attributed to multiple references:) She thrives in counter-attacking situations, and knows how to time runs behind defenses and position herself well in the box.
+She is strong in the air, capable of scoring with headers, and is calm and effective in one-on-one situations with goalkeepers.
+She can play as a central striker or wide forward.
+(Note: Attributed to multiple references:) Oshoala found success as a forward for Nigeria's youth teams, but made most of her early appearances for the senior national team as an attacking midfielder.
+She has been given the nicknames "Seedorf"—after the Dutch footballer Clarence Seedorf—and "Superzee".
+(Note: Attributed to multiple references:)

-Personal life

-Oshoala recounts that her parents were not supportive when she dropped out of school to pursue a football career.
-She is a Muslim.
+Activities off the pitch

-Oshoala launched the Asisat Oshoala Foundation in 2019 focused on empowering girl footballers in Africa.
-The foundation hosts the annual Asisat Oshoala Foundation Football4girls tournament in Lagos.
-She is a Nike ambassador.
-In 2021, she was named to Forbes 30 Under 30.
-In October 2021, she was appointed unto FIFA's technical advisory group on the growth and advancement of women's football.
-The grouped is headed by Jill Ellis and has fellow African Doreen Nabwire also as a member.
+Oshoala is a brand ambassador for Nike.
+In 2019, she launched the Asisat Oshoala Foundation, which aims to empower girl footballers in Africa.
+The foundation hosts the annual Football4girls tournament in Lagos.
+In 2021, Oshoala was named to the Forbes 30 Under 30, and was appointed to FIFA's technical advisory group on the growth and advancement of women's football.
+(Note: Attributed to multiple references:)

-Educational background

-She attended Air Force Primary School in Victoria Island, Lagos, for her primary school and later completed her secondary school education at Aunty Ayo International School in Ikoyi, Lagos.